bigdatagenomics/adam/docs/architecture/schemas.rst

    from a single sequenced fragment.
 -  The *Genotype* schema represents a genotype call, along with annotations about the quality/read support of the called genotype.
--  The *NucleotideContigFragment* schema represents a section of a contig's sequence.
+-  The *Sequence* and *Slice* schema represents sequences and slices of sequences, respectfully.
 -  The *Variant* schema represents a sequence variant, along with statistics about that variant's support across a group of samples, and annotations about the effect of the variant.